G36maid/ntnu-2025fall-Predictive-Learning-note/homework/HW1/Homework1.md

 .

 ## 4. Problem 2.12 (2.5 pts)
 2.12 Repeat application of trigonometric and algebraic polynomial estimators to the data set in Problem 2.11.
 However, now the goal is to compare the prediction accuracies of these methods using 5-fold cross validation.
-Use Schwartz criterion for model selection [2, CH].
+Use Schwartz criterion for model selection.